| Title: | Flexible Non-Linear Least Square Model Fitting |

 Additional parameters for future functionality. |

-containing the predicted values,
+A data.frame containing the predicted values,

 their associated standard errors, and optionally the metadata.